 It’s likely that one person could fill more than one of these roles.
 Engineering students can combine these roles with engineering work, and gaining experience in the business side of the team can be a good preparation for engineering lead roles in later years.

 For engineering positions, you must be an undergraduate student of mechanical, electrical & electronic, electronic & computer, energy systems, or undenominated engineering at NUI Galway.
 Business and communication roles are open to all NUI Galway undergraduates.
 You should have good academic grades, and a desire to get your hands dirty turning theory into machinery.
 People with specific technical and business skills are very welcome.
 Every single team member has to work hard, talk straight, share in the tedious little jobs and the big glamorous ones (sometimes 7 days a week), and have fun.
-If successful, the team will travel to compete in Shell Eco-marathon Europe (probably in London) in May or June 2018 (expenses paid, if funds allow).
+If successful, the team will travel to compete in Shell Eco-marathon Europe (location unknown) in summer 2019 (expenses paid, if funds allow).